 Sometimes it is like watching destiny unfold, and you get the sense that you've seen this movie before.

-When Mike Richards of the Flyers was nabbed for kneeing Kovalev late in game 1, I sensed a convincing calm, as though I knew for sure lightning was about to strike.
+When Mike Richards of the Flyers was nabbed for kneeing Kovalev late in Game One, I sensed a convincing calm, as though I knew for sure lightning was about to strike.

 For now, the Canadiens are a young team that is learning how to win together in the playoffs by beating teams that they ought to be beating.